uktrade/s3-dropbox/README.md

 9. Set permissions on the execution role of the Lambda function as described below.

-## Environment variables
+## Required environment variables

-Configuration is via environment variables.
+Configuration is via environment variables, and 4 are required to be explicitly set for s3-dropbox to function.

-### Environment variables

 - `BUCKET`